jyrkioraskari/IFCtoLBDPlugin/README.md

-# IFCtoLBD plugin for BIMserver
+# IFCtoLBD BOT plugin for BIMserver
 IFCtoLBD BOT for the open source BIMserver